renovatebot/renovate/docs/usage/docker.md

 ### Automerge digest updates

 Add `"default:automergeDigest"` to your `extends` array.
-If you want Renovate to commit directly to your base branch without opening a PR first, add add `"default:automergeBranchPush"` to the `extends` array.
+If you want Renovate to commit directly to your base branch without opening a PR first, add `"default:automergeBranchPush"` to the `extends` array.

 ### Registry authentication